vorti2/merge-and-display/README.md

 ## Prerequisites

-* Nodejs 14.x.y installation
+* Nodejs 15.x.y installation (tested with v15.14.0 on MacOS)

 ## Installation

-with
+Install the used libs with following command:

 ```
 npm i